 WHY AM I WRITING ABOUT KNIFE CRIME?

-I used to live in London, and I had a unique and privileged position working along side many different types of charities with their founders, organisers and volunteers to get a different perspective on the many problems and challenges they faced in getting recognition and addressing the problems they need to overcome so as to help those in need.
+I used to live in London, and I had a unique and privileged position working along side many different types of charities with their founders, organisers and volunteers to get a different perspective on the problems and challenges they faced in getting recognition and addressing the problems they need to overcome to help those in need.

 Once, a magistrates judge asked me to get involved with her knife crime initiative because I mentioned to her about my passion for artwork with a difference.
 She said: